ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Recursion acts as a loop here: until the coordinates are not a blank tile, try again.

-When it's a blank tile, we get the result.
-We just need to make sure to draw one before the start.
+When it's a blank tile, I get the result.
+I just need to make sure to draw one before the start.
 Here we go.

 #### Collisions

-When the snake meets an apple
+When the snake meets an apple:

 - the apple is removed
 - the snake grows
 - a new apple pops

-The first and second step could be a common step: we decide to replace the apple with a snake part.
+The first and second step could be a common step: replace the apple with a snake part.
 I will change the name of `snake-update-position` to `game-update` which reflects the situation better.

 ```rkt